Sawahlunto: Recent developments

+2025 Sumatran Disaster

+In late 2025, the city was significantly impacted by the 2025 Sumatra floods and landslides precipitated by Cyclone Senyar, which damaged regional infrastructure including the Sawahlunto-Teluk Bayur railway line.
+Consequently, the city's 137th anniversary celebrations in December were scaled back and reoriented toward humanitarian relief.
+Major annual events, including the Sawahlunto Derby at Kandih Racecourse, dedicated their revenues to aiding victims across West Sumatra.

 Tourism

 The main tourist attraction in this city is the mining tourism attraction, where visitors can take a tour of the former mining areas that were built during the Dutch East Indies era.

 Museum

 As part of the historical relics, a public kitchen which previously could produce a large number of food for thousands of forced laborers and the train station where coal transportation activities were carried out were transformed into museums in 2005, they are Goedang Ransum Museum and Sawahlunto Railway Museum respectively.
 Meanwhile, a power plant building which was built in 1894, since 1952 has been used as a mosque under the name Masjid Agung Nurul Islam or known as the Great Mosque of Sawahlunto.
 The mosque has one large central dome surrounded by four smaller domes and a minaret that reaches 80 meters in height.

 Coal mining activities in the city of Sawahlunto also left several other relics such as silos.
 These silos function as coal stockpiles that have been cleaned and ready to be transported to Teluk Bayur port.
 The silo is still standing in the middle of the city, even though it hasn't been used for a long period.
 In addition, the siren at the Silo still sounds every 07.00, 13.00 and 16.00 local time.
 During the Dutch East Indies period, the siren at the Silo indicated the working hours of the Orang Rantai, or convicts who were used as coal laborers.

 Since 2017, the government has built three new museums, namely: the Sawahlunto Culture Museum, the Dance Museum, and the Museum of Wood Painting and Ethno.